 Defining corporate values

 The first step is to develop and clearly define the company’s values.
-It would also be possible to enlist the help of employees for this.
-On the basis of the values presented, they should consider which are most important to them and which seem essential for the company.
-We help companies define corporate values in our Vision Workshop.
+We recommend enlisting the help of employees for this.
+On the basis of the values presented, you should consider which are most important to you and your tea, and which seem essential for the company.
+We help companies define corporate values in our team development workshops.